jmtc7/mapSlammer/README.md

 * **programs**: Directory containing the source files and the corresponding CMakeLists.
 * **full_runCOLOR.bash**: Bashscript integration of the whole project to ease and automate the exercution.
 It incorporates command-line based interaction with the user that allows some personalization of the execution

-## Instalation and usage

-TODO

-# TODOs

-Repository tasks:
-* Usage tutorial.

-Technical tasks:
-* Generate one unique CMakeList.txt to compile the whole project.
-* For each optimisation idea or new feature I come up with, I write a comment in its correspondant source file starting by "TODO".